RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_NubInitioMover_type.md

 -   **binder_weight**: Weight for interchain scores to add to the AbInitio MonteCarlo's evaluator default score (0 - no weight).
 -   **angle_weight**: Weight for angle constraints to add to the AbInitio MonteCarlo's evaluator default score (0 - no weight).
 -   **dihedral_weight**: Weight for dihedral constraints to add to the AbInitio MonteCarlo's evaluator default score (0 - no weight).
+-   **correction_weights**: When true (default), it will autodetect the presence of helix/sheet in the template and add scoring terms appropiately.
 -   **repack_disulfides**: Force disulfide awarenes to guide ab initio.
 -   **disulfides_bb**: Allow backbone movements to try to fix disulfides.
 -   **disulfides_side**: Defines number of sequence neighbors around CYS residues allowed to pack/minimize in order to achieve the disulfide bridge.